Sam Adonis: Japan (2017–present)

 On August 19, 2017, Adonis appeared in All Japan Pro Wrestling/Toryumon Mexico, teaming with Joe Doering and Diamante against Ultimo Dragon, Jun Akiyama and Caristico for Ultimo's 30th anniversary in Japan; they were defeated in a two-out-of-three falls bout.
 During the match Adonis ripped Ultimo's mask.
 He is the only pro wrestler to remove Ultimo Dragon's mask in both Japan and Mexico.

 Major League Wrestling (2022–present)

 Adonis made his Major League Wrestling debut against Jacob Fatu.
-This match gained some publicity as Fatu in real life is dating Adonis' now ex-girlfriend.

 Personal life

 Polinsky was born in 1989 and is of Hungarian descent.
 He is the son of professional wrestling promoter Dan Polinsky who helped organize shows in his native Pittsburgh.
 His older brother is retired professional wrestler-turned-color commentator Matthew Polinsky, better known under the ring name Corey Graves and formerly known as Sterling James Keenan.
 Sam was trained by his older brother for his professional wrestling career.
 In subsequent years, Sam Polinsky has stated that he never wanted to exploit the fact that his brother was a well known "name" in professional wrestling, preferring to make it on his own merit.

 When US news outlets picked up on the story of Polinsky playing a "pro Trump" character in Mexico Polinsky was quoted as stating:

 I can't say I support Trump but I definitely respect Trump.
 He is just himself, and if you like it, you like it, and if you don't, you don't.